 The rest of the main floor features a richly paneled club room, a white tablecloth restaurant, and an upscale tres chic beauty salon that can’t help but wow.
 Some urban CCRCs use these social venues to invite the outer downtown community into the facility.
 This strategy adds some revenue to operations, but, more importantly, feeds the social dynamism of the CCRC and encourages continued civic engagement by residents.
 The Balfour does not explicitly open its doors to wider downtown Denver, but we wonder if maybe it shouldn’t.
 Current occupancy is over 80% leased-up.
 Good progress in a year and a half, but it felt a bit empty.

 A cool technical detail incorporated in the construction of some public areas, like the Club Room, is a sound system that feeds directly into residents’ individual hearing aids.
 The T-coil system is effective in tailoring amplification to individual needs.
 An unobtrusive T-coil induction loop or antenna is installed beneath the carpet.
 We’ve since researched the system and it’s popular in worship centers and other public venues.
 Our own audiologist knew all about it.
 We didn’t.
 And we were impressed.
-(See article by Assist2hear.com:Get in the loop! )
+(See article by healthyhearing.com/report/45927-Hearing-aids-in-loop )

 Balfour Senior Living offers an active lifelong learning program offered in partnership with the University of Denver’s, Osher Institute at The Balfour.
 Staying intellectually curious and engaged is important.
 You have that support at The Balfour.